matanui159/jebp/README.md

 - Clang on macOS.
 - MinGW on Ubuntu.
 - Cross-compile GCC x86-32, AArch64, AArch32 (soft and hard float) on Ubuntu.
-- Non little-endian tests are emulated on all architectures by removing the predefined macros used for detecting little-endian.

 Finally, the following is also supported:
 - Transgender guys, gals, and non-binary pals :transgender_flag: because